harichandana-yeluri/AI-Data-Architecture-Design-and-Implementation/part1-database-etl/schema_documentation.md

 ⚠️ Strict 3NF violated due to derived attribute
 ✅ Acceptable denormalization in practice

-**All tables satisfy Third Normal Form (3NF).
-The only exception is the subtotal attribute in order_items, which represents controlled denormalization for performance and does not introduce update anomalies.**
+**The schema satisfies Third Normal Form (3NF) as all non-key attributes in each relation are fully functionally dependent on the primary key and there are no transitive dependencies.
+The order_items.subtotal attribute represents a deliberate denormalization for performance optimization and does not introduce update anomalies under controlled application logic.**